Cybersecurity Awareness Holidays That Everyone With A Computer Should Know About

 We live in a digital world where all of our sensitive information is stored and transmitted electronically, and that’s why we should take all the necessary steps to protect that information.

-To help our readers do a better job of securing their data and networks, we thought that we’d talk about some of the holidays that are dedicated to reminding us of how vulnerable we really are in this digital age.
+To help our readers do a better job of securing their data and networks, we thought we’d talk about some of the holidays that are dedicated to reminding us of how vulnerable we really are in this digital age.
 The following holidays highlight the importance of cybersecurity in our lives and remind us all to take the appropriate steps to keep ourselves safe.

-Home Office Safety And Security Week (Second Full Week Of January)
+Home Office Safety and Security Week (Second Full Week of January)

 More and more people are working from home, and this is a trend that had already begun but was accelerated by the pandemic.
 More people are doing work over the Internet and connecting an ever-increasing number of electronics to their home networks.
-That makes them vulnerable to the theft of sensitive information, ransomware, malware, and a variety of phishing attacks.
-That’s why everyone is encouraged to take a closer look at their home office networks and make sure security holes are closed.
-This can be done by using a VPN, using the appropriate security software, and installing operating systems when they come available.
+That makes them vulnerable to digital theft, ransomware, malware, and a variety of phishing attacks.

 Data Privacy Day (January 28th)